chrisza4/chris-blog/content/blog/tdd-misconception/index.md

 The key here is that the code generated in this design phase is to discover an appropriate design.
 It is a throwaway code.

-You should not expect to use code generated in this phase as a production code.
+**But at the same time, you should not expect to use code generated in this phase as a production code.**

 Well, you can copy some of it into production code but you need to treat it as some kind of code in the documentation, Google or Stackoverflow.
 You generated a test and a blank method first, you wrote some code that satisfied the test.
 Some of the code might be copied from some kind of documentation with few modifications.

 You can treat throwaway code this way instead of trying to use the throwaway code as much as possible.